aws-samples/serverless-patterns/eventbridge-pipes-sqs-enrich-with-api-destination/README.md

 ## How it works

-EventBridge Pipes polls for messages from SQS queue, once a message is received, EventBridge pipe enriches message data using an API destination.For our use case, SQS message is a US zip code, EventBridge Pipe extracts the zip code from the message and sends as a path parameter to API destination.
+EventBridge Pipes polls for messages from the SQS queue, EventBridge pipe enriches message data using an API destination.
+For our use case, the body of the SQS message has a US zip code, and EventBridge Pipe extracts the zip code from the message and sends it as a path parameter to the API destination.
 API returns additional details about the zip code as a response.
-EventBridge Pipe receives a response from API destination and send is to target of Cloudwatch Logs.
+EventBridge Pipe receives a response from the API destination and sends it to a target of Cloudwatch Logs.

 ## Testing